RULES AND Guidelines

 1st Place Trophy for the top scoring line/production (all ages & levels combined)

-Top Scoring group routine in each level will receive this award along with a $250 Award
+Highest-scoring group routine in each level (Intro, Intermediate, Elite) will receive a championship belt and banner along with a $500 Award

-The Undisputed Belt will be awarded to the group routine the judges & director felt was the most memorable performance from Final Showdown along with a $250 award.
+The Undisputed Trophy will be awarded in each level to a group routine the judges & director collectively decide was the most memorable performance from Final Showdown

 **All rules are subject to change by Director or venue.